farmera/sare_grant/spectral_indices.md

 2. Add all NIR values in each pixel to all the Red values.
 3. Calculate the ratio between the calculated difference (the numerator) and the calculated sum (the denominator).

-Calculating NDVI requires first creating and manipulating two separate images (pixel arrays) each of which contains light from a separate wavelength.
-The 'index' is in fact a ratio of the differences and the sums of two narrow bands of light over many individual pixels.
-The ratio is taken in order to normalize these values with the effect that this binds them between -1 and 1.
+Calculating NDVI requires first creating and manipulating separate images (i.e. pixel arrays) one of which contains light from the red band and the other from the NIR band.
+The 'index' is a ratio of differences and sums of these two narrow bands calculated separately over many individual pixels.
+A ratio is taken in order to _normalize_ these values with the effect that this binds them between -1 and 1.
 Plant NDVI values can range from 0 to 1 but usually lie somewhere between 0.2 and 0.8.

 ![](img/lut_ndvi_fastie.png)
 ###### Figure 2.
 Fastie LUT (Look Up Table)

+Since human eyes cannot see NIR light (or the ratio of a difference and sum of NIR with red light) the final result must be colored in some way that makes sense.
+The image in __Figure 2__ is a color 'LUT' or look up table that is commonly used to

 NDVI and other index variability values are 'dimensionless' meaning the physical values from which they derive cancel one another.